Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Maximum Likelihood Inference Post MTL

 The vector $v^{(j)}$ collects the absolute value of the non-zero coefficients for predictor $j$ across tasks, excluding the coefficient for the last task where predictor $j$ is non-zero.
 For most predictors in the active set, we expect that $d_j\geq2$ due to the shared sparsity across tasks; however, if we estimate $d_j=1$, then $v^{(j)}$ is empty and can be disregarded.
-Note that there is a bijective mapping between $\Stacked{B}$ and $\left(\Stacked{V}, \StackedSymbol{\Gamma} \right)$.
-We introduce a matrix $D \in \mathbb{R}^{r \times (q-r)}$ to record which elements of $\Stacked{V}$ correspond to each of the $r$ active predictors, with rows given by
+After accounting for all but the last active coefficient corresponding to each predictor, we let